vuics/h9y/README.md

 ---

-## 📢 Pre-Public Release Notice
+## 📢 Public Release

-HyperAgency is currently in a pre-public release phase.
-The repository you are viewing contains the core project structure along with links to several internal Git submodules.
-These submodule repositories are presently private while we complete stabilization, security reviews, and licensing preparations.
+HyperAgency is now publicly released as an open-source agentic AI platform.

-When the platform officially launches, we will open the source code of all associated submodules under the same multi-license model that governs this main repository (Apache-2.0-NC for non-commercial use, AGPL-3.0 for commercial open-source use, and a Commercial License for closed-source enterprise deployments).
+This repository serves as the primary public entry point for the HyperAgency ecosystem, including core architecture, documentation, and integration guidelines.
+All previously internal submodules are now publicly available and governed under the same multi-license model as this repository.

-Until then, this repository serves as the central public entry point for documentation, roadmap previews, and integration guidelines.
+HyperAgency is under active development.
+While core concepts and interfaces are stable, some components may still evolve.
+This repository is intended for developers, architects, and organizations exploring long-lived, agentic systems rather than turnkey automation scripts.

 ---